Using energy values from TABLE 3.8, determine each of the followi... | Channels for Pearson+

 Textbook Question

-Using energy values from TABLE 3.8, determine each of the following: c.
-If Charles consumes 1800 kcal per day, he will maintain his weight.
-Would he lose weight on his new diet?
+Using energy values from TABLE 3.8, determine each of the following: d.
+If expending 3500 kcal is equal to a loss of 1.0 lb, how many days will it take Charles to lose 5.0 lb?

 Verified Solution